 Why should end users care?

-ICANN follows a multistakeholder model in which individuals, non-commercial stakeholder groups, industry, and governments play important roles in its community-based, consensus-driven, policy-making approach.

-The multistakeholder model of ICANN allows individual Internet users to influence the evolution of the critical logistical infrastructure layer of the Internet through engaging in both the policy development process within the GNSO and cross-community Working Groups as well as the policy advice development process within At-Large.
+The multistakeholder model of ICANN allows individual Internet users to influence the evolution of the critical logistical infrastructure layer of the Internet.
+They can do so by engaging in both the policy development process within the GNSO and Cross-Community Working Groups, as well as the advice development activities within At-Large.

-The direct involvement of all stakeholders in the development of ICANN policy is unique in the field of Internet governance.
+The direct involvement of all stakeholders, especially end users, in the development of ICANN policy is unique in the field of Internet governance.

 Internationalized Domain Names (IDNs)